 Ironically, you’ll see the correlation between the movie and what actually occurred in the 1800’s.
 And to be quite honest, I never even put it all together until after we visited and toured Tatanka: The Story of the Bison in Deadwood, South Dakota.

 Tatanka means Big Beast in Lakota.
 For the Lakota, Tatanka also represented life in which they honored and held sacred because the bison was one of their main food sources.

 The Lakota, as well as other Native American tribes, were extremely resourceful and never wasteful.
 They used every part of their buffalo hunt to sustain their livelihoods.

 But, then things took a drastic turn.
 The American Bison, that once blacked the hills of the United States became a tiny peppering in the vast prairies.

-What we’ve learned about the fall of the American Bison…
+What happened to the mass numbers of the American Bison?

 When the economic depression of 1873 happened, the easiest way to make money was through slaughtering buffalo hunts.
 The bison herds were excessively plentiful, slow-grazing money trains and the hunts were extremely profitable for not only the hunters but also the Federal Government through taxation.

 Back in the 1870’s, a single hide would sell for a little under $4.00.
 It only took the tiniest fraction of that in ammo to make a boisterous profit 12 times over.
 Hired hunters and harvesters who averaged over 50 kills a day only took what brought them profit (hides and tongues) leaving the rest to rot.